pankova/LetsDiscuss/README.md

 This web-based platform provides thought-provoking questions and scenarios covering various aspects of life, such as decision-making, finances, shared interests, and more.
 By exploring these topics together, couples can deepen their understanding, strengthen their bond, and navigate important decisions as a team.

+Steps to Use:

+1. User register via Google Auth
+2. A partner link is generated
+3. User send the link to their partner to answer questions together and compare their results later
+4. User fill out the questionnaire for topics to discuss
+5. Partner does the same
+6. If both have answered, they can see their answers on the results page.
+Otherwise they will only see their own answers with question marks for their partner's answers
+7. Once both have answered, they can discuss the suggested topics and their answers

 ## Tech details
 ```